Speakers:

 - François Franceschi, Associate Director SBI Portforlio, GARDP (Switzerland)

-This webinar explores the potential, challenges, and recent advances in repurposing medicines originally developed for other uses as effective antibiotics.
+This webinar explored the potential, challenges, and recent advances in repurposing medicines originally developed for other uses as effective antibiotics.

 Presentation 1: Repurposing a drug candidate originally developed for Alzheimer’s and Huntington’s diseases to treat resistant Neisseria gonorrhoeae infections (Freda Jen)